 Why IT Plays a Focal Role in Post-Merger Integration (PMI)

-According to Bain & Co, over 50% of business synergies are technology-enabled, meaning the acquire seeks to profit from the technology the acquired company has developed.
+According to Bain & Co., over 50% of business synergies are technology-enabled, meaning the acquirer seeks to profit from the technology the acquired company has developed.
 Data from Accenture mirrors this sentiment: among the recent high-value transactions, 80% of companies placed a significant emphasis on technology.

 However, many leaders tend to underestimate the importance of IT integration in mergers and acquisitions.

-Only 56% of decision-makers took IT issues into consideration during the due diligence phase.Deloitte
+Only 56% of decision-makers considered IT issues during the due diligence phase.Deloitte

-This is a major oversight because the costs and complexities of IT integration in M&A can stall operational plans and dramatically increase the timeline of the project.
+This is a significant oversight because the costs and complexities of IT integration in M&A can stall operational plans and dramatically increase the project timeline.

-For example, a bank acquiring a payment company may overlook the fact that their legacy core systems are not technologically compatible with modular, microservices architecture, used by the acquired payment app.
+For example, a bank acquiring a payment company may overlook that its legacy core systems are not technologically compatible with the modular microservices architecture the acquired payment app uses.
 Post-M&A, this would leave the IT team under pressure to re-architect the existing systems, build new data integration, and otherwise technologically reconcile the two different products.
 Also, if you lack in-house expertise for such projects, this would create further chaos and delays.

-In some cases, you can opt for “quick patches” to harmonize disparate technical systems.
-But the underlying integration problems won’t fully disappear and accumulate as technical debt instead.
+Sometimes, you can opt for “quick patches” to harmonize disparate technical systems.
+However, the underlying integration problems won’t entirely disappear and will accumulate as technical debt.